AndreiRafael/oijson/Documentation.md

 const char* oijson_error(void)
 ```

 Returns the pointer to a stack allocated error string.
-The string is guaranteed to be null terminated and is updated with any function call, becoming empty when a function succeeds.
+The string is guaranteed to be null terminated and is updated whenever an error occurs.
+The value is not updated when a function succeeds.

 <br>